dracula-pro-issue-tracker/dracula-pro/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**

-- A screenshot of an issue.
-- A clear and concise description of what the bug is.
+A clear and concise description of what the bug is.

+**Screenshots**

+If applicable, add screenshots to help explain your problem.

 **To Reproduce**
 Steps to reproduce the behavior: